apache/cordova-plugman/README.md

     <resource-file src="CDVFooViewController.xib" />
     <header-file src="CDVFoo.h" />

-This is probably an implementation detail leaking through, and future versions of this document will likely merge these elements with `source-file`.

-TODO: is this necessary?

 ### &lt;framework&gt;

 Identifies a framework (usually part of the OS/platform) that the plugin depends on.